Use Cloudinary to optimize images

 Replace image URLs with Cloudinary fetch URLs

-In this step, you'll edit the image URL on line 25 of index.html.
+Edit the image URL on line 25 of

 Create a Cloudinary fetch URL: